-- If the wound is bleeding it should be allowed to bleed as covering the wound can increase the risk of infection. - Staff should wear gloves and aprons when dealing with bodily fluids - The Manager will contact the parent/carer of the child immediately.
+- If the wound is bleeding it should be allowed to bleed as covering the wound can increase the risk of infection. - Staff should wear gloves and aprons lain when dealing with bodily fluids - The staff member who witnessed the incident should complete an Incident Form for all children involved. - The key person will contact the parent/carer of the child immediately.
 This phone call should be sensitive and give reassurance to the parent/carer and offer an explanation of the procedure which has been followed.
-The parents/carers will be advised to seek medical advice
+The parents/carers will be advised to seek medical advice.